browserengineering/book/book/rendering-architecture.md

         self.compositor_lock.release()
 ```

+[^fast-commit]: `commit` is the one time when both threads are both "stopped"
+simultaneously---in the sense that neither is running a different task.
+For this
+reason commit needs to be as fast as possible, so as to lose the minimum amount
+of parallelism.

 Over on the compositor thread, we need a loop that keeps looking for
-opportunities to draw (when `self.needs_draw` is true, and then doing so:
+opportunities to draw (when `self.needs_draw` is true), and then doing so:

 ```
     def maybe_draw(self):